 What causes magnetism at the atomic level?

-In this regard, what causes magnetism inside the atom?
+Considering this, what causes magnetism inside the atom?

 Generally magnetism is caused by the changes of an electric field -namely, an electric current.
 Subatomic spins set such a change.
 As they carry substantial electric fields, the spin of an electron, creates a rotation of an electric field which is an elementary current and in turn induces a magnetic field.

-Herein, what is the cause of magnetism?
+Hereof, what is the cause of magnetism?

 Magnetism is caused by the motion of electric charges.
 Every substance is made up of tiny units called atoms.
 In substances such as iron, cobalt, and nickel, most of the electrons spin in the same direction.
 This makes the atoms in these substances strongly magnetic—but they are not yet magnets.